 As we launch new work exploring strategic approaches to identifying, developing and supporting academic leaders, Advance HE Associate, Dr Geraldine Harrison, explores some of the issues and invites member participation in the project.

-In order to explore the role and contribution of HR and Organisational Development colleagues in enabling inclusive academic leadership as well as identify good practice and success stories, we will hold focus groups on the following dates:
+In order to explore the role and contribution of HR and Organisational Development colleagues in enabling inclusive academic leadership as well as identify good practice and success stories, we held three focus groups in June 2023.

-These 90-minute sessions will offer an opportunity for HR and OD colleagues to discuss and exchange views on how academic leadership can be positioned effectively within overall university strategy.
+These 90-minute sessions offered an opportunity for HR and OD colleagues to discuss and exchange views on how academic leadership can be positioned effectively within overall university strategy.

 Meet the team

 A longstanding Associate of Advance HE, Geraldine is the Project Lead for the Identifying, developing and supporting Academic Leadership project.
 She holds a PhD from Edinburgh University and an MBA from the Open University.
 Geraldine is also an OD professional with experience in the higher education sector and the private sector.